stipefrkovic/identity-document-classification-api/README.md

 ## 3. Adding trained models

-Inside the root directory of the `ing-nn-trainer` application, there is a directory called `model_export` which contains the trained models.
+Inside the root directory of the trainer application, there is a directory called `model_export` which contains the trained models.
 These models need to be copied into a directory called `models` in the root directory of this project.
 Please do as follows:

 First create the `models` directory: